Child Care Consultants History

 Founded in 1987

-Child Care Consultants, Inc. (CCC) Child Care Consultants (CCC) is committed to helping children, families, and early childhood education programs be successful.
-We support low income working families in paying for child care and provide resources, training, and on-site technical assistance to early childhood education providers to help them improve their program to ensure that every child is successful in school and life.
-We serve approximately 24,000 children, families, and early childhood education programs a year in Adams, Centre, Clinton, Cumberland, Dauphin, Juniata, Lancaster, Lebanon, Lycoming, Mifflin, Northumberland, Perry, Snyder, Tioga, Union, and York counties.
-CCC is a non-profit child care resource and referral agency.
-CCC helps parents find child care, provides information about how to select quality care that meets your needs.
+Child Care Consultants, Inc. (CCC) has served the community for over 30 years.
+As the Early Learning Resource Center for Regions 9 & 10, CCC is committed to helping children, families, and early childhood education programs be successful.
+We support low-income working families in paying for child care and provide resources, training, and on-site technical assistance to early childhood education providers to help them improve their program to ensure that every child is successful in school and life.
+Through the Child Care Works and Keystone STARS programs, we serve approximately 24,000 children, families, and early childhood education programs a year in Adams, Centre, Clinton, Cumberland, Dauphin, Juniata, Lancaster, Lebanon, Lycoming, Mifflin, Northumberland, Perry, Snyder, Tioga, Union, and York counties.
+As a non-profit child care resource and referral agency, CCC helps parents find child care and provides guidance on selecting quality care that meets your needs.
 CCC works with employers interested in promoting work/life balance, provides leadership to community-supported child care initiatives and advocates on behalf of child care issues at the local, state, and national level.

 CCC works collaboratively with child care providers, parents, government, businesses and community leaders to assure that all families have access to affordable high quality child care.
 The board and staff at CCC believe that the children of today are critical to our future and recognize that parents, as diverse individuals, have the right and responsibility to make choices for their children’s future.